 Explores central themes in ethics, such as what our most fundamental obligations are, using the tools of philosophical argument and analysis.
 Content, readings, and assignments vary by section and instructor.

-Dates: May 23 to June 17, 2022; No more than two distinct 02X classes may apply to a major, though additional ones may be taken for credit.
+Dates: May 22 to June 16, 2023; No more than two distinct 02X classes may apply to a major, though additional ones may be taken for credit; Asynchronous online course

 |Last Day to Add|